serras/poke-fun/guide/adt.md

 > **Topics**: sealed hierachies, data classes, immutability

-One of the key differences between a _functional_ approach to programming, as opposed to a more _object-oriented_ one, is the ingredients we use to **model** the data.
+One of the key components in the _functional_ approach to programming we promote is how we **model** the data.
 In other words, how we represent the information we care about throughout the execution of our application.

 We prefer a **immutable** representation to one where mutation is available.
-This has a number of performance benefits but the main gain is at the level of _reasoning_.
+This main benefit is at the level of _reasoning_, as it becomes much easier to understand what is going on and potential problems.
 If instead of modifying data we always transform it into a completely new value, we do not need to care about concurrent accesses.
 More bluntly, a whole source of potential bugs disappear when using immutability.

 This property alone has a profound impact on our data types.
 Since there is no mutation, the values are **stateless**.
 Instead of thinking about modification, for example with `person.setName("me")`, we think in terms of transformation and copying, `person.copy(name = "me")`.
 Functional programmers are usually proud of their **anemic** domain models, in which operations always exist as transformations of data.